 Generally, Illinois Tech residence halls welcome friends and family of residents.
 Visitors of all on campus residential communities are expected to present a valid government issued photo ID to the Community Desk Assistant upon entering the building.
 They must also be escorted by their resident host while in the building.
-Due to the COVID-19 pandemic and in light of public health guidance, Illinois Tech may limit guest access to its residence halls.
 More information is located in the Residence Life Handbook.